If you need help with your income taxes, you may be able to find free help. Read this article to learn more about free and low-cost tax help.

 - Miscellaneous Income (Form 1099-MISC)

-- A copy of your 2014 tax return, if available
+- A copy of last year's tax return, if available

 - Any other income documents you may have

-- Energy efficient home appliances and improvements (receipts should show Energy Star Rating) for insulation, windows, furnace, air conditioning system, water heater, refrigerator, clothes washer, dishwasher
+- Energy efficient home appliances and improvements (receipts should show Energy Star Rating) such as insulation, windows, furnace, air conditioning system, water heater, refrigerator, clothes washer, dishwasher

 - Residential electric bills

-- Medical or HMO premiums paid for yourself and/or your family
+- Medical or HMO premiums paid for yourself and your family

 - Student loan interest or cost of tuition and course materials

-If you rent your home, you need your lease or rental contract, rent receipts for 2015, and your landlord’s name and address.
+- If you rent your home, bring proof of your rent, like your lease or rent receipts, along with your landlord's name and address